 They have a daughter Kris.
 Ralph left in 1960 to build their home in Vegas, and a year later Betty joined him.
 When Betty saw the mounds of dirt in the front yard she asked why there was sand to only find out that unlike Minnesota soil, Las Vegas soil resembles sand.
 During Ralph & Betty’s early years she worked as Ralph’s bookkeeper.
 She is dedicated to helping less fortunate others through her philanthropic gifts, but she is also a devoted wife, mother and grandmother to Sean & Erin.

 Kris Engelstad is a longtime resident of Nevada, and a graduate of University of Nevada, Las Vegas.
-She serves as Trustee of the Engelstad Family Foundation, which her parents Betty and Ralph implemented in 2002, and is dedicated to improving the communities she and her parents have called home.
+She serves as Trustee of the Engelstad Foundation, which her parents Betty & Ralph implemented in 2002, and is dedicated to improving the communities she and her parents have called home.

-Kris channels her passion for education reform, veterans’ issues, and improving the lives of people with disabilities and serious illnesses into her work with the Foundation, directing funding to impactful programs working on these issues in Minnesota, southern Nevada, and North Dakota.
-Thanks in part to her efforts as Trustee, the Engelstad Family Foundation has endowed more than $300 million in scholarships and grants, and is now a major benefactor of these and nearly 200 other organizations in the following U.S. regions:
+Kris channels her passion for education reform, veterans’ issues, and improving the lives of people with disabilities and serious illnesses into her work with the Foundation, directing funding to impactful programs working on these issues in Nevada, North Dakota & Minnesota, California, Utah, New York.
+Thanks in part to her efforts as Trustee, the Engelstad Foundation has endowed more than $300 million in scholarships and grants, and is now a major benefactor of these and nearly 200 other organizations in the following U.S. States:

 - Catholic Charities of Southern Nevada

 - City of Thief River Falls

 - Forward Foundation

 Multiple organizations have recognized Kris for her work with the Foundation, and as a member of the greater Las Vegas community.
 Some of her awards and recognitions include: